openwfm/wrf-sfire-docs/docs/TermsandConditions.md

 All users must keep their home directories under 25GB so that backup of all home directories is possible.
 Additional project storage is available, which is not backed up.
+By default, files and directories, including your home directory, are created such that all other users have read permissions.
+This is Linux default to encourage collaboration.
+If you want to keep a file or directory private from users other than system administrators, you need to manually change the permissions for that file or directory.
+ To do so type the command below:

+    chmod og-rwx file_or_directory_name

+for more information on storage, see [link]

 ### How to contribute